JPMORGAN GROWTH ADVANTAGE FUND

 Anchored in large-cap growth stocks, the Growth Advantage Fund has the flexibility to pursue compelling growth opportunities across all market capitalizations.

-- Seeks companies with large or growing addressable markets, sustainable competitive advantage and strong management execution.
+- Seeks companies with large or growing addressable markets, a sustainable competitive advantage and strong management execution.

 Total return assumes reinvestment of income.